Youssef-Beltagy/GoogleTrends-DataCollector/README.md

 - For all time
 - Granularity of time? --> monthly for the most part
 - Granularity of values? --> don't worry too much
+- Join CSVs, Make column with stock exchange code + Sort using
+  - No duplicates
+  - Stock + stock Exchange
+  - Which key to sort

 Output:
 - Excel Sheet